The best BenQ monitors for work and home.

 By increasing the ""width + height"" dimensions twice, you can get a clearer image, because more pixels will be packed into the same aspect ratio.
 But these dimensions are constantly evolving, with the number of variations increasing, like UltraWide monitors and curved screens.

-You can always find the right monitor for your every task and budget.
+You can always find the right monitor for your every task and budget or create a dual monitor setup.
 Below, you may read about the best displays available for today.
 We tested them thoroughly and took into account different price levels.

 BenQ is highly regarded among gaming monitors above all.
+They are also used for building laptop docking stations.
 Brands like Acer and Asus often had cases with broken pixels and backlight leakage.

 BenQ has no such problems with monitors.
-I assume that BenQ monitors are often used in Esports tournaments.
+I assume that the best BenQ Thunderbolt-equipped monitors are often used in Esports tournaments.

 BenQ operates production facilities in Taiwan, China, Malaysia and Mexico.
 The company's activities also include a network of subsidiaries, including AU Optronics; Daxon Technology; Darfon Electronics; Airoha Technology; Copax Photonics; Darly Venture; and BenQ Guru Software Co.